Want the perfect workout program?

 Form Tips:

 The Kroc row (aka single arm row) is great for your entire back (as well as your grip strength), but in terms of the lats, it does a really good job of activating them through a wide range of motion.
 It also enables you to focus on one side at a time with maximum weight.
-This is a great exercise to build your wings.
+This is a great lat exercise with dumbbells to build your wings.

 Besides being an excellent exercise for your latissimus dorsi, it’s really a good overall upper body exercise.
 It’s going to work your core significantly through stability, anti-rotation demands and your biceps and forearms.